librarydatacarpentry/librarydatacarpentry.github.io/_posts/2016-7-14-resources.md

 title: Resources
 ---

 We're almost done.
 Listed here are some of the lesson materials.
-More to come.
+More to come...

 Simon Buckingham-Shum's presentation [Who are you and what makes you special?](https://dl.dropboxusercontent.com/u/15264330/talks/SBS_Keynote_Library_Data_Carpentry2016.pdf)